Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir/docs/troubleshooting.md

 ### Adding scopes to the FHIR resource app
 - You can add a new scope in the "oauth2Permissions" array in the manifest.json file of the FHIR resource app.
 - Or, you can also add it from the "Expose an API" blade of the FHIR resource app by clicking on "Add a scope" button.
-- Once added, these scopes would be available for adding as permission from the "API permissions" blade on required AD application.
+- Once added, these scopes would be available for adding as permission from the "API permissions" blade on required Microsoft Entra ID application.

 <br />
 <details>